Coach Trip series 8

 Coach Trip 8 aired from 30 January to 9 March 2012 after the third celebrity series finished and is the eighth and final series of Coach Trip in the United Kingdom before the 2012 Summer Olympics and Paralympics.
-It was filmed from Monday 29 August until Saturday 1 October 2011 (after the England riots ended).
+It was filmed from Monday 29 August until Saturday 1 October 2011.
 The length of this series was the same as the previous non-celebrity series but with only 1 day of a weekend included at the end of the tour.
 The Mediterranean tour centring towards Western Asia began in the UK, before moving to the Netherlands, Germany, Austria, Italy, Greece, Bulgaria, North Macedonia (for the first time) and finishing in Turkey.
 Tour guide Brendan Sheerin, coach driver Paul Donald, narrator Dave Vitty and the coach with registration number MT09 MTT all returned for this series, which was aired on Channel 4 with the airing time moved to 5:30pm again, a similar start to series 3 and a similar end to series 4.